Hampton Methodist Church

 Hampton Methodist Church is a Methodist church on Percy Road, Hampton in the London Borough of Richmond upon Thames, in England.
 Since 2019, Hampton Methodist Church has been part of Hampton Mission Partnership.
 Hampton Mission Partnership was formed in July 2019 by Hampton Methodist Church and Hampton Baptist Church, after Hampton Baptist Church permanently closed.

 History

-The first chapel, a Wesleyan chapel on Church Street in Hampton, was built in 1861.
+The first chapel, a Wesleyan Methodist chapel on Church Street in Hampton, was built in 1861.
 It was replaced in 1926 by a new chapel on Percy Road.
 The current church was opened in 1963.
 It is located on the west side of Percy Road between Priory Road and Lindon Road (Percy Road, Hampton TW12 2JT).